maxjustus/sinatra-authentication/readme.markdown

 * render_login_logout(html_attributes)
   > Which renders login/logout and singup/edit account links.
 If you pass a hash of html parameters to render_login_logout all the links will get set to them.
-Which useful for if you're using some sort of lightbox
+Which is useful for if you're using some sort of lightbox

 ## SIMPLE PERMISSIONS: